| | | | | |

 This post may contain affiliate links.
 Please read our disclosure policy.

-Slow Cooker Maple Spiced Nuts.
-Sweet with maple and a tad bit spicy with cayenne.
+Slow Cooker Maple Spiced Nuts are sweet with maple and slightly spicy with cayenne.
 The vanilla brings the flavors together.
 They’ve become a quick favorite and a popular gift for friends.

 Want to save this recipe?